thomasdefise/OSCP_Resources/Credential Access/PasswordCracking101.md

 Form of brute force attack technique which tries to determine the decryption key or passphrase by trying thousands or millions of likely possibilities, such as words in a dictionary or previously used passwords, often from lists obtained from past security breaches.

+#### Password Spaying

+Password spraying is a type of brute force attack where the hacker tries to gain access to an organisation's systems by testing out a small number of commonly used passwords on a large number of accounts

+The passwords that do commonly give us at least one credential are:

+- Season + Year
+- Look at older breaches, find users for the target company and use similar passwords
+- Company name + Year/Numbers/Special Characters (!, $, #, @)

 ### Lookup Tables

 ### Reverse Lookup Tables

 ### Rainbow Tables attack

 ### Hashing with Salt

 TODO